-No. Deferred action does not grant any further permanent legal status or citizenship.
-However, deferred action does allow those individuals who meet the criteria to live and work in the U.S. for the two year period.
+No, deferred action does not grant any further permanent legal status or citizenship.
+However, deferred action does not allow those individuals who meet the criteria to live and work in the U.S. for the two year period.

-If I am approved for deferred action can I apply for employment authorization?
+If I'm approved for deferred action can I apply for employment authorization?

-What does this recent news mean for the DREAM Act?
+How will the recent news affect the DREAM Act?

 Based on the information we have received, Congress is still considering the DREAM Act and how best to provide certainty to young immigrants living in the U.S.